Terms and Conditions

 - Misleading or fraudulent content

-- Content that violates Australian law
+- Content that violates applicable law in any relevant jurisdiction

 7. Shipping and Delivery